areaDetector/areaDetector/INSTALL_GUIDE.md

     cp EXAMPLE_CONFIG_SITE.local.WIN32                   CONFIG_SITE.local.WIN32
     cp EXAMPLE_CONFIG_SITE.local.linux-x86.vxWorks-ppc32 CONFIG_SITE.local.linux-x86.vxWorks-ppc32

+You can copy all of the EXAMPLE_* files to the files actually used with this copyFromExample script in the areaDetector/configure directory.
+You can see your local modifications with the diffFromExample script.

-### Edit RELEASE_PATHS.local
+### Edit RELEASE_SUPPORT.local
-The definitions for SUPPORT, AREA_DETECTOR, and EPICS_BASE must all be changed.
-All definitions must include the full path name.
-If the EPICS PVA (formerly v4) libraries are to be used then the PVA path must also be defined.

-The normal way of installing the EPICS components is to install and build ASYN and all synApp components under a single directory located by SUPPORT in this file.
+The definition for SUPPORT normally points to the directory where the areaDetector, asyn, and the synApps modules (autosave, busy, calc, etc.) are located.
+If using Debian packages then SUPPORT should be defined to be the root location of any modules
+# which should NOT come from the Debian package.
+Do not define SUPPORT to be the location of the Debian packages.

-### Optionally create RELEASE_PATHS.local.$(EPICS_HOST_ARCH)
+### Optionally create RELEASE_SUPPORT.local.$(EPICS_HOST_ARCH)
 Some installations chose to build for multiple target architectures using different development machines in the same directory tree on a file server.
-In this case the path to SUPPORT, AREA_DETECTOR and BASE may be different for each architecture.
-For example BASE on Linux might be /usr/local/epics/base-3.14.12.5, while on a Windows machine using the same copy of BASE the path might be H:/epics/base-3.14.12.5.
-In this case RELEASE_PATHS.local could specify the path for Linux while RELEASE_PATHS.win32-x86 could specify the path for the win32-x86 build host.
+In this case the path to SUPPORT may be different for each architecture.
+For example SUPPORT on Linux might be /home/epics/epics/support, while on a Windows machine using the same copy of support the path might be J:/epics/support.
+In this case RELEASE_SUPPORT.local could specify the path for Linux while RELEASE_SUPPORT.local.win32-x86 could specify the path for the win32-x86 build host.
-RELEASE_PATHS.local is read first, and then any definitions there will be replaced by RELEASE_PATHS.$(EPICS_HOST_ARCH) if it exists.
+RELEASE_SUPPORT.local is read first, and then any definitions there will be replaced by RELEASE_SUPPORT.local.$(EPICS_HOST_ARCH) if it exists.

+### Optionally create RELEASE_BASE.local.$(EPICS_HOST_ARCH)
+If the path to EPICS_BASE is different for a specific EPICS_HOST_ARCH from the one defined in RELEASE_LIBS.local and RELEASE_PRODS.local then it can be defined in this file.
+This is typically used only if building Windows and Linux in the same directory tree.

 ### Edit RELEASE_LIBS.local
-The location of ASYN must be specified.
-It is normally placed in the SUPPORT directory defined in RELEASE_PATHS.local.
-If your version has the same path as the one that appears then no changes are necessary.
+The location of ASYN, AREA_DETECTOR and EPICS_BASE must be specified.
+asyn and areaDetector are normally placed in the SUPPORT directory defined in RELEASE_SUPPORT.local.

 As described above RELEASE_LIBS.local.$(EPICS_HOST_ARCH) can be used if the ASYN version or path is different for a specific target architecture.
-This is usually not necessary even for building Linux and Windows in the same tree, because only the definition of SUPPORT in RELEASE_PATHS.local.$(EPICS_HOST_ARCH) needs to be changed.
+This is usually not necessary even for building Linux and Windows in the same tree, because only the definitions of SUPPORT in RELEASE_SUPPORT.local.$(EPICS_HOST_ARCH) and EPICS_BASE in RELEASE_BASE.local.$(EPICS_HOST_ARCH) need to be changed.

-The location of ADSUPPORT and ADCORE must be defined.
-They will normally be in the AREADETECTOR directory defined in RELEASE_PATHS.local, and will not need to be changed.

 The location of the EPICS PVA (formerly EPICS V4) libraries must be defined if WITH_PVA=YES in CONFIG_SITE.local.
-The location will be different depending on whether EPICS_BASE is prior to 7.0 or after.
+PVA only needs to be defined for versions of EPICS base prior to 7.0.
+Beginning with EPICS base 7.0 the PVA files are in EPICS base.

+If using Debian packages then the following must be done:
+  - SUPPORT should be defined to be the root location of any modules which should **not** come from the Debian package.
+  - Any modules which should come from the Debian package should be commented out, except for EPICS_BASE.
+  - For example to use a newer version of asyn and areaDetector then define ASYN, AREA_DETECTOR, ADCORE, and ADSUPPORT here.
+To use the Debian version of asyn then comment out ASYN here.

 ### Edit RELEASE_PRODS.local
+See the notes for RELEASE_LIBS.local above.

 The definitions for AUTOSAVE, BUSY, CALC, and SSCAN, and  must be specified.
 If the CALC module is built with SNCSEQ support then SNCSEQ must also be specified.
 If DEVIOCSTATS or ALIVE are defined in RELEASE_PRODS.local then IOC applications will be built with these modules as well.

-If your versions have the same paths that appear no changes are necessary.
-As described above RELEASE_LIBS.local.$(EPICS_HOST_ARCH) can be used if a module version or path is different for a specific target architecture.
-This is usually not necessary even for building Linux and Windows in the same tree, because only the definition of SUPPORT in RELEASE_PATHS.local.$(EPICS_HOST_ARCH) needs to be changed.
+If using Debian packages then the following must be done:
+  - SUPPORT should be defined to be the root location of any modules which should **not** come from the Debian package.
+  - Any modules which should come from the Debian package should be commented out, except for EPICS_BASE.
+  - For example to use a newer version of asyn and areaDetector then define ASYN, AREA_DETECTOR, ADCORE, and ADSUPPORT here, but comment out AUTOSAVE, BUSY, etc. because they come from the Debian package.

 ### Edit CONFIG_SITE.local
 This file is used to define which support libraries are to be used, and if a library